syslog-ng/syslog-ng.github.io/doc/_admin-guide/180_Best_practices_and_examples/004_Configuring_log_rotation.md

 title: Configuring log rotation
 id: adm-pract-rotate
 description: >-
-    The {{ site.product.short_name }} application does not rotate logs by itself.
-This chapter describes how to use {{ site.product.short_name }} for log rotation.
+    This chapter describes how to use {{ site.product.short_name }} for log rotation, making use of builtin options and external tools.
 ---

+Log rotation is traditionally only applicable to files and, consequently, to file destination drivers in {{ site.product.short_name }}.
 Consider the following approaches:

+## Use builtin logrotate() option of file destination driver

+- It is available starting with {{ site.product.short_name }} version 4.10 or later.

+- It is performed based on file sizes.

+- No additional configuration files are required - log rotation is configured with the rest of {{ site.product.short_name }}.
+For details, see [[file() destination options]].

+## Separate incoming logs based on time, host or other information

+- It is ideal for central log servers, where regular restart of
+    {{ site.product.short_name }} is unfavorable.

+- Requires shell scripts or cron jobs to remove old logs.

+- It can be done by using macros in the destination name (in the filename, directory name, or the database table name).
+(For details on using macros, see Templates and macros)

 ## Use logrotate together with {{ site.product.short_name }}